HackTuah/doj-epstein-files/README.md

-# DOJ Epstein Archive – "No Images Produced" Dataset Resolver
+# DOJ Epstein Archive – "No Images Produced" Dataset

 ## Overview

-This repository documents the collection and technical analysis of publicly released DOJ Epstein archive materials, specifically entries returned from the search query:
+This repository documents technical analysis of a subset of publicly released DOJ Epstein archive materials.

+The focus is on files returned from the search query:

     "no images produced"

-The Department of Justice archive frequently serves files labeled with a `.pdf` extension, even when the underlying file type is not a PDF.
-In many cases, the actual file may be:
+The DOJ archive frequently serves URLs labeled with a `.pdf` extension, even when the underlying file type is not a PDF.
+In many cases, the actual content may be:

 - Video (e.g., `.mov`, `.mp4`)
 - Audio (e.g., `.m4a`, `.mp3`, `.ogg`, `.opus`)
 - Image (e.g., `.jpg`, `.png`)
 - Archive (e.g., `.zip`)
-- Or another media format
+- Or other media formats

-The purpose of this project is to identify and resolve the true file type for each entry in this subset of the archive.
+This project attempts to programmatically determine the true file type of each entry.

 ---

-## Objectives
+## Current Status

-1. Collect all DOJ archive links returned from the search query "no images produced".
-2. Normalize and store these links as a base dataset.
-3. Programmatically determine the actual file type for each entry using:
-   - HTTP content-type inspection
-   - Byte-level magic signature detection
+This is a work-in-progress dataset.

+- The base dataset has been collected.
+- Extension resolution is partially complete.
+- The current `resolved.partial.csv` reflects staged runs.
+- Some entries remain unresolved due to site rate limiting.
-   - Controlled extension probing
+- Some entries may require additional probing passes.

-4. Produce a clean dataset mapping each base file ID to its correct extension.
+The CSV currently published is intentionally raw and reflects the actual state of resolution at the time of upload.

 ---

-## Base Dataset
+## Files in This Repository

+### `no_images_produced_links.csv`

-The initial dataset of URLs extracted from DOJ search results is provided here:
+The baseline dataset extracted directly from DOJ search results.

-    no_images_produced_links.csv

-This file contains the raw URLs exactly as published by the DOJ site.
+These are the raw URLs as published by the DOJ site.
-Most entries end in `.pdf`, regardless of the true underlying file type.
+Most entries end in `.pdf`, regardless of true underlying file type.

-This dataset serves as the baseline for extension resolution.
+This file represents the full base set currently under analysis.

 ---

-## Output Dataset

-The resolver produces:

-    resolved.csv
+### `resolved.partial.csv`

+A staged resolution dataset.

 This file includes:

-- base_id
+- `base_id`
 - original URL
+- base URL (extension stripped)
+- resolution status
-- resolved URL
+- resolved URL (if found)
 - detected extension
-- detected file type (via magic bytes)
+- detected file type (via magic byte inspection)
 - HTTP content-type
 - resolution notes

-Resolution is performed in staged runs due to rate limiting enforced by the DOJ site.
+Because the DOJ site enforces aggressive rate limiting and anti-bot controls, resolution must be performed in batches.
+As a result:

+- Some rows are complete.
+- Some rows are marked as rate-limited.
+- Some rows remain unresolved.

+This dataset will be updated incrementally as additional passes are completed.

 ---

-## Technical Approach
+## Technical Methodology

-The resolver implements:
+Resolution is performed using:

-- Playwright-based session handling to pass age verification and anti-bot controls
+- Playwright-based session handling (to pass age verification and bot controls)
-- HTTP Range requests (first ~96KB) for efficient byte inspection
+- HTTP Range requests to retrieve only initial bytes
-- Magic byte detection for common media signatures, including:
+- Magic byte inspection for file-type detection
-  - MP4 / MOV (`ftyp`)
-  - M4A
-  - OGG / Opus
-  - JPEG / PNG / GIF
-  - ZIP / RAR / 7z
-  - WAV / FLAC
-  - PDF
+- Content-Type validation
 - Tiered extension probing (media-first strategy)
-- HTML/gate detection to filter out false-positive 200 responses
+- HTML/gate detection to filter false-positive 200 responses
 - Automatic rate-limit detection and cooldown logic
 - Resume support via partial CSV